1. Introduction

 2.1.
 How it works

 The best description is in the original article.
+Unfortunately, this link seems to have disappeared.
+Here's a local copy.

 Cliff-notes version: reduce the noise that you don't care about by weeding out benign log entries, leaving just the stuff you want to see.